qamk/binary-search-tree-top/README.md

 # binary-search-tree-top
 This program allows you to interact with a Binary Search Tree (BST).
 Like in the [linked list program](https://github.com/qamk/linked-list-top), there is an "interface" so to speak, where you can enter different commands to use the list.
 However, this program also has *driver code* which, much like in the [recursion program](https://repl.it/@qamk/recursion-top#README.md) interacts with the BST on behalf of the user.
+Live version [here](https://repl.it/@qamk/binary-search-tree-top#README.md).

 ## Aim
 Simple aim again, implement BST using OOP, ensuring that key functionality is present (insertion, deletion, traversal and so on).